Azure/azure-sdk-for-js/sdk/playwrighttesting/microsoft-playwright-testing/samples/v1/javascript/customising-service-parameters/README.md

   getServiceConfig(config, {
     os: ServiceOS.WINDOWS, // Select the operating system where you want to run tests.
     runId: new Date().toISOString(), // Set a unique ID for every test run to distinguish them in the service portal.
-    credential: new AzureC;liCredential(), // Select the authentication method you want to use with Entra
+    credential: new AzureCliCredential(), // Select the authentication method you want to use with Entra
     useCloudHostedBrowsers: true //Select if you want to use cloud-hosted browsers to run your Playwright tests }),
   {